 2006 – 2007

 Elliott Consultancy undertook an independent survey of Sheffield’s 35,057 highway trees.
-Although Elliott observed that 74% of trees were ‘mature’, he judged that 25,000 (71%) of the total tree population were healthy and safe enough to require no work.
-Approximately 10,000 trees did merit some further action including:
+Although Elliott observed that 74% of trees were ‘mature’, he judged that 25,000 (71%) of the total tree population were healthy and safe enough to require no immediate work.
+Approximately 10,000 trees did merit remedial action including:

 At some point between the completion of the survey and negotiating the contract, someone appears to have misinterpreted Elliott’s data.
 At a full Council meeting in July 2015, the Deputy Leader of the Council, Cllr.
 Leigh Bramall, referred to Elliott’s survey in the following statement: